Skip to content

 Critical Integrations:

-• EHR/EMR systems (Epic, Cerner, AllScripts)
+• EHR/EMR systems — Epic, Cerner, AllScripts

-• Practice management software
+• Practice management software — Scheduling and billing

-• Patient engagement platforms
+• Patient engagement platforms — Communication and follow-up

-• Telehealth systems
+• Telehealth systems — Virtual care coordination

-• Medical billing
+• Medical billing — Claims processing and payment

 Regulatory Considerations:

-• HIPAA Business Associate Agreements required
+• HIPAA Business Associate Agreements required for all integration vendors

 • PHI must be encrypted in transit and at rest